zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will install Docker CE on your Jenkins VM, so it can be used to build images from the build artifacts produced by your CI build.

-#### Task to complete
+#### Tasks to complete

-- Install Docker CE on your Jenkins VM
+- Install Docker CE on your Jenkins VM.
-- Add permissions to the `jenkins` users to Docker on your Jenkins VM
+- Add permissions to the `jenkins` users to Docker on your Jenkins VM.
-- Restart the Jenkins service
+- Restart the Jenkins service.

 #### Exit criteria

-- You can run `sudo docker run hello-world` successfully on your Jenkins VM
+- You can run `sudo docker run hello-world` successfully on your Jenkins VM.

 ### Task 6: Add an Azure service principal for Jenkins

 In this task, you will create an Azure Active Directory (Azure AD) application and service principal (SP) that will provide the Jenkins CD pipeline access to Azure resources.
 You will grant the SP permissions to the hands-on-lab-SUFFIX resource group.

-#### Task to complete
+#### Tasks to complete

-- Create a new registered app and service principal in Azure Active Directory for Jenkins
+- Create a new registered app and service principal in Azure Active Directory for Jenkins.
-- Create a new key for the app
+- Create a new key for the app.
-- Add Contributor access control permissions to the app for your resource group
+- Add Contributor access control permissions to the app for your resource group.

 #### Exit criteria

-- You have copied the Application Id and key for your application service principal
+- You have copied the Application Id and key for your application service principal.

 ### Task 7: Add continuous delivery to Jenkins build job

 In this task, you will use the [Azure App Service Jenkins plugin](https://plugins.jenkins.io/azure-app-service) to add continuous deployment (CD) to the Jenkins build pipeline.
 This will use a post-build action to create a Docker new image from the build, push that image to your Azure Container Registry, and deploy the image to your Web App for Containers instance.
 This post-build action will run under the credentials of the SP you created in the previous task.

-#### Task to complete
+#### Tasks to complete

-- Add a post-build action to your Jenkins best-for-you-build project to publish an Azure Web App
+- Add a post-build action to your Jenkins best-for-you-build project to publish an Azure Web App.
 - Configure the post-build action to:
   - Use your service principal credentials
   - Connect to your Azure Container Registry